kodebae/ruby-on-rails-tutorial/README.md

 I'll keep this section updated with debugging tricks, gotchas, and reflections as I go.

-* **Lesson Learned (Chapter 1):** Using the Docker wrapper saves tons of setup time, but can be a pain to set up. utilizing hotwire/stimulus changed the answer for "hola, mundo!"
+* **Lesson Learned (Chapter 1):** Using the Docker wrapper saves tons of setup time once you figure it out, but can be a pain to set up.
+Utilizing hotwire/stimulus changed the answer for "hola, mundo!"
 Hint: you will need to modify a different type of controller, not the one mentioned in the book.
-* **Docker Tip:** If you're editing code inside the container, always run `chmod -R 777 tmp` if weird caching issues show up.
+* **Docker Tip:** If you're editing code inside the container, always run `chmod -R 777 tmp` if weird caching issues show up.You will need to run rails console commands inside of the Docker container with my setup.
+I had to modify the Docker wrapper to make it work, please check the configurations in the relative files.
+I googled how to set up the Render deploy for my app and my PostgreSQL DB.
 * **Rails Tip:** The `importmap` + Turbo combo is nice, but gets tricky when you're following a book written before Rails 7.
+You will need to rely heavily on outsiude resources.
+* **Lesson Learned (Chapter 2):** Using the rails console to rapidly generate code is a helpful way to get up and running quickly.
+Active Record and AR associations are the foundation of our application and our DB.
+[Understanding Active Record Associations](https://youtu.be/5mhuNSkV_vQ?feature=shared)

 ---